rootwork/salsa-clave/readme.md

 acted on will be "below the fold" -- that is, off the screen below introductory text or images at the top of your form -- and will thus not be noticeable.

+Salsa Clave is designed to increase usability and beauty in your Salsa pages.
+However, it does not ship with any defined CSS styles -- it simply gives you the tools to more easily apply your own.

 # How to use these files

 Salsa Clave has code that's designed to be read.
 Each script file is heavily